Tomut0/SimpleTournaments/README.md

 The spigot 1.12.2 plugin on the tournaments.

 WORK IN PROGRESS:
-* The tournament setup and possibility to editing.
+* The tournament setup and possibility to editing
 * Scoreboard in battle, leaderboard by count of winning tournaments, placeholders
 * Auto-broadcast your turnaments
-* Fully customisation kits, game modes, rules, awards, time and location setup.
+* Fully customisation kits, game modes, rules, awards, time and location setup
+* GUI Calendar with tournaments
-* Possibility to create your own ranks, change tournaments points (TP).
+* Possibility to create your own ranks, change tournaments points (TP)
 * Pay for participation (Vault requirement)
-* MySQL and SQLITE support.
+* MySQL and SQLITE support

 Commands: